Andrei Chikatilo: Childhood

 In 1943, Chikatilo's mother gave birth to a baby girl, Tatyana.
 Because Chikatilo's father had been conscripted in 1941, he could not have fathered this child.
 As many Ukrainian women were raped by German soldiers during the war, it has been speculated Tatyana was conceived as a result of such a rape.
-As Chikatilo and his mother lived in a one-room hut, this rape may have been committed in Chikatilo's presence.
+With Chikatilo and his mother living together in a one-room hut, this rape may have been committed in Chikatilo's presence.

 In September 1944, Chikatilo began his schooling.
-Although shy and ardently studious as a child, he was physically weak and regularly attended school in homespun clothing.
-His stomach was often swollen from hunger resulting from the post-war famine which plagued much of the Soviet Union.
-On several occasions, this hunger caused Chikatilo to faint both at home and school, and he was consistently targeted by bullies who regularly mocked him over his physical stature and timid nature.
+Although shy and ardently studious as a child, he was physically weak and regularly attended school in homespun clothing, his stomach often swollen from hunger resulting from the post-war famine which plagued much of the Soviet Union.
+On several occasions, this hunger caused Chikatilo to faint both at home and school, and he was consistently targeted by bullies who mocked him over his physical stature and timid nature.
 At home, Chikatilo and his sister were constantly berated by their mother.
 Tatyana later recalled that despite the hardships endured by her parents, their father was a kind man, whereas their mother was harsh and unforgiving toward her children.

 Chikatilo developed a passion for reading and memorizing data.
-He often studied at home, both to increase his sense of self-worth and to compensate for his myopia, which often prevented him from reading the classroom blackboard.
+He often studied at home, to increase his sense of self-worth and to compensate for his myopia, which often prevented him from reading the classroom blackboard.
 To his teachers, Chikatilo was an excellent student upon whom they would regularly bestow praise and commendation.